deanbot/mini-owm/readme.md

 Mini-OpenWeatherMap is a wrapper around Open Weather Map's [One Call Api](https://openweathermap.org/api/one-call-api).

-MiniOwm is simple but versatile.
-Use it in any of the following ways or mix and match.
+mini-owm is simple but versatile.
+Use it in any of the following ways or mix and match. mini-owm defaults to metric - who uses kelvin?

 ### Install